 Don’t overbook December, schedule in some down days on weekends where you can get stuff done like wrapping but also schedule in some fun Christmassy events too to get you in the spirit.

-My tried and tested way of de-stressing is to whack on a cheesy feel good Christmas film.
+My tried and tested way of de-stressing is to whack on a cheesy feel good Christmas film (you can read about the new Christmas films to watch this winter here).
 You know, the ones that are so bad they are good?!
 I always finish watching them feeling better than when I started.
+You can read my ultimate guide to the best Christmas films for families with young children here.

 My practical top tip is to buy Scotch Tape Pop Up winders and strips for wrapping gifts.
 They make wrapping immeasurably easier.
 We wouldn’t wrap without it now!
 We used them for the first time last year and it was a game changer.